havatv/qgisnnjoinplugin/help/source/index.rst

 - 1.3.0

+  - Added checkbox for selected features only for both input and join layer (#3)
-  - Allow the specification of the name of the attribute that will contain the distance to the nearest neighbour.
+  - Allow the specification of the name of the attribute that will contain the distance to the nearest neighbour (#2)
+  - Use the progress bar when generating the join layer index (#4)
-  - Modernisation of the code.
+  - Modernisation of the code

 - 1.2.2